Marginal/XPlane2Blender/XPlaneReadme.txt

     - "Collision" button controls whether the face is "hard" (ie landable on) in X-Plane.
     - "Tiles" button turns off depth-testing.
-Use this for all horizontal faces to prevent nasty display artifacts in X-Plane.
+Use this for all horizontal faces to prevent nasty artifacts when displayed in X-Plane.
  - In the "Link and Materials" panel:
     - "Set Smooth" and "Set Solid" control whether to smooth edges.
+This is useful when using multiple faces to simulate a curved surface;
-      Useful when using faces to simulate a curved surface - set smooth on each face.
-The effect is only visible in Blender when the smoothed faces are part of the same mesh, and only in the Render window.
+      use "Set Smooth" on each face.
+The effect is only visible in Blender when the smoothed faces are part of the same mesh, and then only in the Render window.

 Random hints